cornelldbgroup/skinnerdb/README.md

 # SkinnerDB

-This repository contains a very early version of a (slightly refined) re-implementation of SkinnerDB, described in the paper <a href="https://dl.acm.org/citation.cfm?id=3275600">SkinnerDB: Regret-bounded query evaluation via reinforcement learning</a> at SIGMOD 2019.
+This repository contains a very early version of a (slightly refined) re-implementation of SkinnerDB, described in the paper <a href="https://dl.acm.org/citation.cfm?id=3275600">SkinnerDB: Regret-bounded query evaluation via reinforcement learning</a> at SIGMOD 2019 (see video recording of SIGMOD talk <a href="https://www.youtube.com/watch?v=QRYVnKaZ9fw">here</a>).

 This source code is currently under development and **NOT CONSIDERED STABLE**.